 I recently had the pleasure of interviewing a very insightful Photographic Storyteller.
 His name is Ralph Hassenpflug, he was born in West Germany and currently resides in Camden, Maine.
-Ralph is self taught and regularly shows his work in national and international shows.
+Ralph is self-taught and regularly shows his work in national and international shows.
 Ralph’s body of work is a representation of multi-layered interpretation.
 Through a finding of duality between the image and expression of self, Ralph provides the viewer with an opportunity to look beyond the image.

 Ralph also offers workshops and tutoring with a Skype tutoring class called, “Find your Voice as a Photographer.”
 These classes provide photographers with Ralph’s personal perspective on their current work and also helps in the building of their portfolios.

 Ralph, thank you for taking the time to participate in this interview and best of luck to you with all your future creations.
-You are a very talented photographer and someone who’s work is definitely worth following.
+You are a very talented photographer and someone whose work is definitely worth following.
 I hope to see more great things from you in the future.

 Can you please tell the readers a bit about yourself?